vnburke/vnburke.github.io/_projects/physics-shops.md

               <ul>
                 <li>Manual entry and merging of data from all three shops in order to issue invoices</li>
                 <li>Email notices to clients, compiled and sent one-by-one</li>
+                <li>Billed quarterly because of the effort required to compile reports; would like to bill more frequently</li>
                 <li>Extensive manual effort to recompile data into a different reporting format (for example, reporting the hours by shop versus by client)</li>
               </ul>
             </td>